 But this test really was about the 1.4-litre TFSI engine, can a small-capacity, turbocharged engine really be as powerful as a larger-capacity engine?

 Yes and no is the answer but wait the 1.4-litre TFSI replaces the the 1.8-litre TFSI which was a great, great engine a real ‘blast’ as our American readers say.

-The A4 Sport comes loaded with Audi’s Drive Select, a three mode setting that changes the engine, throttle and steering map at a touch of the button.
-Trust me leave in Dynamic mode because everything is better.
+The A4 Sport comes loaded with Audi’s Drive Select, a three-mode setting that changes the engine, throttle and steering map at the touch of a button.
+Trust me to leave in Dynamic mode because everything is better.

-Of course these days manufactures are offering a dizzying array of in-car technology and this being a press car Audi stuffed in as much optional kit as they wanted.
+Of course, these days manufacturers are offering a dizzying array of in-car technology and this being a press car Audi stuffed in as much optional kit as they wanted.

 Other neat technology included heads up display, self-parking function (parking system plus) which seems to have become so common that no one bothers to talk about how good the system actually is.

 Sport models ride on 17-inch alloys and gets a boosted sound system and front Sport Seats.
-Audi offer different packs that combine this feature and that or you can simply upgrade to the top of the range S-Line trim.
+Audi offer different packs that combine this feature and or you can simply upgrade to the top-of-the-range S-Line trim.
 All in all it will cost you.